BennyTheDev/tap-protocol-specs/README.md

 - Upon tapping, invalid and semantically incorrect token sends must be skipped (e.g. insufficient funds, invalid amounts or invalid data types).
 - Each successful token send must credit the given amounts to recipient and be removed from the sender's balance.
 - Each send item must exclusively operate on available balances, not overall balances (available = balance - transferable). [added Aug.
 8th, 2023]
-- There is _no_ difference between cursed and non-cursed tokens in the "items" attribute.
-Cursed tokens have to be addressed using a leading dash (unlike functions' "tick" attribute in the json root).
-This is to enable token-send to mix cursed and non-cursed tickers in the same transaction. [added Aug.
-22nd, 2023]

 #### Example